 Vegan Chocolate Ganache

 • I often place the finished tarts in the freezer for about half an hour to set the ganache before topping them just to speed things up.

 • If the tart shells aren't cooled completely before adding the filling, the bottom tends to get a little soggy.
 If you want to be absolutely sure to prevent that, place the shells in the freezer for 15 minutes before pouring in the ganache.

-* I use this almond extract from Simply Organic.
-The extract is optional and just brings out the flavour more in the base - but don't be tempted to add extra!
+* The extract is optional and just brings out the flavour more in the base - but don't be tempted to add extra!

 ** If you use unsweetened chocolate, you'll likely need all 3 tablespoons of maple syrup to make it sweet enough.
 Depending on the cocoa content in your chocolate, you'll have to sweeten to taste.